annkristinbalve/an-interactive-Gaussian-process-tutorial/README.md

-# An Interactive Gaussian Process Tutorial
+# Exploring Uncertainty with Gaussian Processes: An Interactive Tutorial

 This repository contains an interactive tutorial that introduces **Gaussian Process regression** through a simple weather-forecasting example.
 The goal is to make Gaussian Processes intuitive and accessible through clear visuals and hands-on exploration.